yinxuanLi/ColorConsistencyCorrectionForMultipleImages/README.md

 # Color Consistency Correction For Multiple Images

-* The source code will be available after the corresponding paper is accepted.
+* The source code will be available soon.

 <table rules="none" align="center">
 	<tr>